 Our clinical team offers evidence-based practice, meaning that we use therapeutic interventions that have scientific evidence to support their effectiveness as treatments for specific clinical problems.
 We are committed to providing high quality care based on the best scientific evidence available.

 The most commonly used evidence-based approach for the treatment of childhood psychological symptoms is Cognitive Behaviour Therapy (CBT).
 The efficacy of CBT has been demonstrated for a wide-range of symptoms in adults, adolescents, and children.
-CBT is a time-limited approach that focuses on helping people understand how their thoughts (cognitions) are directly connected to their feelings and behaviours.
+CBT is an approach that focuses on helping people understand how thoughts, feelings, and behaviours are all connected.

 All therapists in our clinic primarily use a CBT approach and are committed to staying current with the latest research to ensure the best care possible.
 We also integrate other well-researched therapeutic approaches (e.g., Mindfulness-based interventions, Interpersonal Psychotherapy, parent-child relationship or attachment-based interventions) into our work.